Jayant-Projects/Diwali_Sales_Analysis-Python/README.md

   - Customers in the **age group 26-35 years** were found to contribute the highest sales.

 - **Sales by Gender**:
-  - Sales were higher among **male customers** compared to female customers.
+  - Sales were higher among **female customers** compared to male customers.

 - **Sales by State**:
   - **Uttar Pradesh, Maharashtra, and Karnataka** recorded the highest sales.